michaelplaing/mr_rax/README.md

 ### The Rax tree implementation

 Rax is a binary character based adaptive radix prefix tree.
-This means that common prefixes are combined and node sizes vary depending on prefix compression, node compression and the number of children.
+This means that common prefixes are combined and node sizes vary depending on prefix compression, node compression and the number of children (radix), which can be 0 to 256 (hence adaptive).
 A key is a sequence of characters that can be "inserted" and/or "found".
-Optionally a key can have associated data.
+Optionally a key can have associated data, a pointer or scalar.
 The keys are maintained in lexicographic order within the tree's hierarchy.

 There is much more information in the Rax README and ``rax.c``.

+Some additions and modifications have been made to Rax including the following added functions needed by the ``mr_*()`` functions above.
+There is some experimental code to avoid repetitive scanning of node data for the next child node index, which is particularly important for scanning wide spans of binary Client IDs.

+- ``raxSeekChildren()``: Seek a key in order to get its immediate child keys.

+- ``raxNextChild()``: Return the next immediate child key of the key sought above.

+- ``raxSeekSet()``:  Seek the beginning of a sorted set (a Rax tree with key depth 1), e.g. a set of Client IDs.

+- ``raxNextInSet()``: Return the next key in the set sought above.

+And for easier visualization of binary data, e.g. Client IDs:

+- ``raxShowHex()``

+The following functions set the added ``isscalar`` flag for a key to indicate that the associated value field is scalar data and not an allocated pointer - hence the value should not be freed.

+- ``raxInsertScalar()``

+- ``raxTryInsertScalar()``

+This function removes a key and sets a pointer to the old scalar data.

+- ``raxRemoveScalar()``

+This one removes a key then sets a pointer to the old value and a pointer to the ``isscalar`` flag of the old value.

+- ``raxRemoveWithFlag()``

+This function frees the Rax tree and any allocated pointers associated with its keys; i.e. it does not try to free scalar data.

+- ``raxFreeWithScalar()``

+These functions remove all the keys in a subtree.

+- ``raxFreeSubtree()``

+- ``raxFreeSubtreeWithCallback()``

 ### Overlaying the TC tree on Rax